-In many cases, especially in landscape photography, we are interested to get an image which is as sharp as possible from somewhere near the camera all the way to the horizon.
-Common wisdom is to adjust the focusing distance to the smallest possible value such that the depth of field, or more specifically the far limit gfar, still reaches infinity
+In many cases, especially in landscape photography, we are interested to get an image which is sharp from near the camera all the way to the horizon.
+Common wisdom is to focus at the shortest possible distance such that the depth of field still stretches to infinity, i.e.

-This focusing distance is known as the hyperfocal distance (literally super focusing distance, which maximizes the scene in focus).
+where gfar denotes the far limit.
+The corresponding focus distance is known as the hyperfocal distance (literally super focus distance, which maximizes the scene in focus).

 |gfar||=||g f2 / (f2 – A c (g – f))||(H2)|

 Since the focal length is finite, the expression on the right can only become infinite if either the object distance is infinite or the denominator is zero.
 The latter is used to calculate the hyperfocal distance ghyper:

 |f2 – A c (ghyper – f)||=||0||(H3)|